-We plan to seek FDA approval of nelitolimod through a 505(b)(1) regulatory approval pathway, as part of a combination regimen with checkpoint inhibitor(s).
+We plan to seek FDA approval of SD-101 through a 505(b)(1) regulatory approval pathway, as part of a combination regimen with checkpoint inhibitor(s).
 A combination regimen requires data demonstrating the contribution of each drug in the regimen to the treatment of the disease under study.
-For nelitolimod to obtain approval, we will be required to produce data to confirm its contribution to the regimen improves the efficacy of the therapeutic regimen.
+For SD-101 to obtain approval, we will be required to produce data to confirm its contribution to the regimen improves the efficacy of the therapeutic regimen.
 There is FDA precedent for this data to be obtained from a number of sources, including, a comparator in a controlled trial, prior FDA approvals, historic data from other clinical trials or meta-analysis of clinical practice or "real world" data.

-In addition to a combined therapy, the inclusion of a drug (nelitolimod) and a cleared device component (TriNav) in the platform is likely to be considered a "combination product" under FDA regulations.
-For nelitolimod, we expect that the FDA's Center for Drug Evaluation and Research ("CDER") will have primary jurisdiction for review of the NDA, and the drug and cleared device will be reviewed as a combination product under one marketing application.
-For a drug-device combination product, CDER typically consults with the FDA's Center for Devices and Radiological Health in the NDA review process.
-For TriNav to become part of a combination product, we may be required to produce data supporting TriNav or PEDD's contribution to the efficacy of nelitolimod in the targeted indications beyond the original data used in support of 510(k) clearance of the TriNav device.
-In addition, our PRVI device is currently being studied in combination with nelitolimod in the PERIO-03 trial.
-The PRVI device has received 510(k) clearance and may in the future also meet the definition of a "combination product" under FDA regulations.
-For the PRVI device to become part of a combination product, we may be required to produce data supporting PRVI or PEDD's contribution to the efficacy of nelitolimod in the targeted indications beyond the original data used in support of 510(k) clearance of the PRVI device.
+In addition to a combined therapy, the inclusion of a drug (SD-101) and a cleared device component (TriNav) in the platform may be considered a "combination product" under FDA regulations.
+The FDA exercises significant discretion over the regulation of combination products, including the discretion to require separate marketing applications for the drug and device components in a combination product.
+For SD-101, we expect that the FDA's Center for Drug Evaluation and Research ("CDER") will have primary jurisdiction for review of the NDA, and the drug and cleared device will be reviewed as a combination product under one marketing application.
+For a drug-device combination product, CDER typically consults with the FDA's Center for Devices and Radiological Health in the NDA reviewe process.
+For TriNav to become part of a combination product, we may be required to produce data supporting TriNav or PEDD's contribution to the efficacy of SD-101 in the targeted indications beyond the original data used in support of \$10(k) clearance of the TriNav device.
+In addition, our PRVI device is currently being studied in combination with SD-101 in the PERIO-03 trial.
+The PRVI device has received \$10(k) clearance and may in the future also meet the definition of a "combination product" under FDA regulations.
+For the PRVI device to become part of a combination product, we may be required to produce data supporting PRVI or PEDD's contribution to the efficacy of SD-101 in the targeted indications beyond the original data used in support of \$10(k) clearance of the PRVI device.

-The submission of an NDA generally requires payment of a substantial user fee to the FDA, however a drug that has received an Orphan Drug Designation is not subject to this user fee.
-Moreover, under section 736(d)(1)(D) of the FD&C Act, an applicant is eligible for a waiver of the application fee if the applicant is a small business submitting its first human drug application to the Agency for review and does not have another product approved under a human drug application and introduced or delivered for introduction into interstate commerce.
+The submission of an NDA generally requires payment of a substantial user fee to the FDA.
 The FDA reviews applications to determine, among other things, whether a product is safe and effective for its intended use and whether the manufacturing controls are adequate to assure and preserve the product's identity, strength, quality, and purity.
 For some NDAs, the FDA may convene an advisory committee to seek insights and recommendations on issues relevant to approval of the application.
 Although the FDA is not bound by the recommendation of an advisory committee, the FDA considers such recommendations carefully when making decisions.